-Hello and welcome to my Flux SR bindings review.
+Hello and welcome to my Flux SR review.

-In this review I will take a look at the SR as all-mountain-freeride snowboard bindings.
+In this review I will take a look at the SR as freeride snowboard bindings.

-As per tradition here at SnowboardingProfiles.com I will give the SR a score out of 100 (based on several factors) and see how they compare with other all-mountain-freeride bindings.
+As per tradition here at SnowboardingProfiles.com I will give the SR a score out of 100 (based on several factors) and see how they compare with other freeride bindings.

-Note: The Flux SR are quite soft flexing and I would normally rate these in the freestyle category.
-This category is usually reserved for those bindings with a 6.5 to 7.5 flex.
-But I decided to include the SR here since Flux describes them essentially as "powder" bindings.
-I don't have a separate category for such, so I chose this category.
-However, since they don't fit nicely into any category, they don't rate as well as they might had there been a dedicated "surfy powder" category" or something like that
+Note: The Flux SR are quite soft flexing and I wouldn't normally rate these in the freeride category.
+This category typically has stiffer bindings, but we decided to include the SR here since Flux describes them essentially as "powder" bindings.
+However, since they don't fit nicely into any of our categories, they don't rate as well as they might if there was a dedicated "surfy powder" category" or something like that.

 Overall Rating

-Check out the tables for the SR’s specs and available sizes.
+Check out the tables for the Atlas Pro’s specs and available sizes.

 Specs